Codingruinsmylife/Loan-Eligibility-Prediction/README.md

    * If you encounter any issues or unexpected behavior, please open an issue on the project.
    * Provide detailed information about the problem, including steps to reproduce it.
 2. **Feature Requests:**
-   * Share your ideas for enhancenebts or new features by opening a feature request on GitHub.
+   * Share your ideas for enhancements or new features by opening a feature request on GitHub.
    * Clearly articulate the rationale and potential benefits of the proposed feature.
 3. **Pull Requests:**
-   * If you have a fix or an enhancement to contrbute, submit a pull request.
+   * If you have a fix or an enhancement to contribute, submit a pull request.
    * Ensure your changes align with the project's coding standards and conventions.
    * Include a detailed description of your changes.